botpress/botpress/docs/guide/docs/channels/telegram.md

 ## Setup

 ### Generate an Authorisation Token
 When you create a Telegram bot, Botfather will automatically generate a token.
-The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw that is required to authorize the bot and send requests to the Bot API.
+The token is a string that is required to authorize the bot and send requests to the Bot API.
 Keep your token secure and store it safely; anyone can use it to control your bot.

 If your existing token is compromised or you lost it for some reason, use the /token command to generate a new one.